All Episodes

 And it just seems like it gets into a kind of a creepy place as well.

-People were looking themselves up, they were looking their ex-lovers up.
+People were looking themselves up.

 Who has been held accountable or fired as a consequence of the FBI using the FISA process as their like creepy personal snoop machine?

-But don't you see, don't you see that that's kind of the thing, Director Ray, that you preside over the FBI that has the lowest level of trust in the FBI's history.
+But don't you see, don't you see that that's kind of the thing, Director Ray, that you preside over the FBI that has the lowest level of trust in the FBI's history?

-And the reason is because you don't give straight answers, you give answers that that later a court deems aren't true, and then at the end of the day, you won't criticize an obvious shakedown when it's directly in front of us, and it appears as though you're whitewashing the conduct of corrupt people respect.
+And then at the end of the day, you won't criticize an obvious shakedown when it's directly in front of us.

-But there's a lot of work ahead.
+Well, thanks for saying so, but there's a lot of work ahead.

-We laid bare the corruption, the political capture at the FBI, and the real harm to everyday Americans who are subject to higher crime rates because the FBI has decided to become the enforcement wing of the Democratic Party rather than the vaulted law enforcement institution uh that it was supposed to be.
+We laid bare the corruption, the political capture at the FBI, and the real harm to everyday Americans who are subject to higher crime rates because the FBI has decided to become the enforcement wing of the Democratic Party rather than the vaulted law enforcement institution that it was supposed to be.

 And Director Ray has had many years to clean this up.